Country Report - Germany

 Background

 After having made major progress in many areas, the energy transition is now entering a new phase.
-While the initial main concern was with expanding renewable ener¬gies and energy-efficient technologies, greater focus will now be placed on systemic issues.
+While the initial main concern was with expanding renewable energies and energy-efficient technologies, greater focus will be placed now on systemic issues.
+In addition, the heat transition and thus also heat research are increasingly coming into focus.

 Government Agencies Responsible for Solar Thermal, for Solar Building Activities

-The Federal Ministry of Economic Affairs and Energy (BMWi) coordinates the federal energy research.
+The Federal Ministry for Economics and Climate Action (BMWK) coordinates the federal energy research.

 Project Management Jülich (PtJ) supports its clients in the German Federal Government and the federal states as well as the European Commission in implementing their research policy goals with a focus on project funding.
 This includes SHC on advanced new concepts and technologies to improve the energy efficiency and lower the specific primary energy demand of buildings in R&D projects for energy efficient and solar buildings and active solar thermal systems and thermal energy storages.

-The Federal Government has amalgamated the funding of research, development and demonstration measures for energy-efficient buildings and neighbourhoods in the research initiative, ENERGIEWENDEBAUEN (Energy transition construction).
-In addition to ongoing calls for proposals and specialist portals, this also includes its own research network.
+The Federal Government has amalgamated the funding of research, development and demonstration measures for energy-efficient buildings and neighbourhoods in the research initiative ENERGIEWENDEBAUEN (Energy transition construction).
+Within the research network, there is a working group focusing on solar thermal energy, in which experts can network and exchange ideas.
+In addition to ongoing calls for proposals and specialist portals, this also includes its own research network (https://www.forschungsnetzwerke-energie.de/energy-transition-construction).

 Most Important Public Support Measure(s) for Solar Thermal and for Solar Buildings

-A new attractive incentive scheme was implemented the end of 2019.
-Since the beginning of 2019 funding for solar process heat systems was reorganized within the framework of "Energy Efficiency and renewable process heat in economy“.
+A new attractive incenting scheme was implemented at the end of 2019.
+Since the beginning of 2019 funding for solar process heat systems is reorganised within the framework of Federal funding for energy and resource efficiency in industry - Module 2: Measures to provide process heat from renewable energies.

 Information Resources